ahmetsenturk/masters-thesis/content/implementation.typ

 == Generating Personalized Feedback Utilising the Profile

-After defining the learner profile schema the next step was to integrate the profile into the feedback generation process.
-We followed the chain-of-thought approach, where in the first step we extracted the student's competency status using the input data and the prompt introduced in the previous section, and in the following step, making use of the student's competency status, we generated the personalized feedback, by prompting LLM with @feedback-generation-prompt.
+After defining the learner profile schema, the next step was integrating the profile into the feedback generation process.
+We followed the chain-of-thought approach, where in the first step we extracted the student's competency status using the input data and the prompt introduced in the previous section, and in the following step, making use of the student's competency status, we generated the personalized feedback by prompting LLM with @feedback-generation-prompt.

 #figure(